Lewis Brown (rugby league): Playing career

+Post playing

+On 27 May 2024, it was announced that Brown had returned to the New Zealand Warriors club in a behind the scenes role to help design future club merchandise and team jerseys.

 Representative career

 Brown was named in the New Zealand national rugby league team for the 2010 Four Nations and played for the New Zealand Māori against England in the build up to the tournament.

 Lewis Brown made his international debut for the New Zealand national rugby league team in the 2011 ANZAC Test against Australia.
 He was originally named on an extended bench, and made his debut after Greg Eastwood withdrew through injury.
 He also set up Kiwis' debutant winger Matt Duffie for a try in the 36th minute of the game.
 Made a tremendous impact within minutes of taking the field during the first half of the Australia V. New Zealand Four Nations game, scoring an impressive try as a result of a Greg Inglis knock on.